MartinMikkelsen/FewBodyPhysics.jl/README.md

 Correlated Gaussian Basis Functions: Employs explicitly correlated Gaussian functions to accurately represent particle correlations.
 - Wide Applicability: Suitable for a range of systems, including small atoms, molecules, and exotic quantum states.
 - High Precision: Offers detailed and precise modeling capabilities.

-To use this package, import it in your Julia script:

 ## Install